Rockpile AVA: History

 Tennessee Bishop's road opened up the high country to homesteaders, and Cap Ornbaun's well known sheep ranch played a part in the growth of the county's agricultural economy.
 The name "Rockpile" for a particularly beautiful region of high country is part of their legacy.
 Nearly 150 years later, the name "Rockpile" continues to evoke nostalgia for a time when the independent spirit of strong willed folks had free rein.
 With creation of Lake Sonoma by the U.S. Corps of Engineers, Rockpile Road was paved and brought to Sonoma County standards.

-S. P. Hallengren, the Swede ancestor of the grape growing Mauritson family of Dry Creek Valley, initially planted grapes in the Rockpile area in 1884.
-In the early 1960s, all but 700 ridgetop acres of the 4000 acre ranch was acquired by the Army Corps Of Engineers to develop Lake Sonoma.
+Svente Parker Hallengren, a Swedish immigrant of the grape growing Mauritson family of Dry Creek Valley, initially planted grapes in the Rockpile area in 1884.
+In the early 1960s, all but 700 acre of the 4000 acre ranch was acquired by the Army Corps Of Engineers to develop Lake Sonoma.
 The area was replanted with grapes in 1994, by Jack Florence Jr. and Ulises Valdez Sr., using cuttings from 100-year-old Zinfandel vines at St. Peter's Catholic Church in Cloverdale.